therealsphinx/support.balsamiq.com/content/tutorials/filesymbolb3.md

 * * *

 ## 3\.
-Create a folder named "assets" inside that folder
+Create a Folder Named "Assets" inside That Folder

 ![Create a folder named "assets" inside that folder](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_Mockups_for_Desktop/media_1380046219208.png)